-And I arrkst myself where I might learn more of my lord’s mother, she that the Earl calls a vile woman.
+And I arrkst myself where I might learn more of my little lord’s mother, she that the Earl calls a vile woman.

 I bethought me of the kitchen where all go to gather newes, though last time I went there I had a sharp lesson.

-Then a man came from the buttery with a little knife.
+A man came from the buttery with a little knife.

 You may guess what happened next.